DevonHope/Meme-to-CC/README.md

   Grab memes from a subreddit for memes, I will use r/highqualitymemes, and send them to a google photos folder for a chromecast to use as wallpapers for a TV.
 This is a very basic python3 script intended for individual home use.

   All backgrounds for each meme are found in resources/bgmemes, they can be replaced or added to as long as the new image size follows a 16:9 aspect ratio and is greater than 1920x1080 or 2048x1164 which is the exact size that chromecast favors.
+Ex. base.jpg and base2.jpg are formatted for chromecast already

+  The Meme Formatter I wrote is used to take each meme and add it to a background after resizing it if needed.
+All backgrounds can be replaced but I chose these because some are from memes and some are just nice as wallpapers.
+The best results come from wallpapers that are singular colors, this distracts less from the meme.

   - USES: Reddit API, Google Photos API, python3+, Java 1.8, [Meme formatter](https://github.com/WalterMitty2112/Meme-Formatter-for-Chromecast)